Frequently Asked Questions

 - Bypass water softener and shut off drinking water system – if applicable.

-- Allow well to set idle – with NO usage – for at least 8 to 12 hours (the longer, the better)
+- Allow well to sit idle – with NO usage – for at least 8 to 12 hours (the longer, the better).

-setting idle, run water at an OUTSIDE spigot until chlorine is gone - Turn on
+- After sitting idle, run water at an OUTSIDE spigot until chlorine is gone.